ghoomfrog/kid/README.md

 One benefit to this is checking a value's type by comparing its default value.

+Using this operator on references returns a reference to null.

 You'll learn more about the other types later in this guide, don't worry. ;)

 ## Conditionals